Kamut Khorasan Wheat

 A vibrant salad featuring nutty Kamut paired with roasted seasonal vegetables and a zesty lemon dressing.

-- 1 cup cooked Kamut
+- 1 cup cooked Kamut Khorasan wheat

-- 1 cup mixed roasted vegetables (bell peppers, zucchini, carrots)
+- 1 cup mixed bell peppers, diced

 - 2 tablespoons olive oil